mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/agent-diagnostic.md

 <!-- prettier-ignore-start -->
 <i class="fas fa-info-circle"></i>
-    MindSphere provides the Agent Diagnostic application on your launchpad which can be used to acquire this information as well.
+    {{site.productname}} provides the Agent Diagnostic application on your launchpad which can be used to acquire this information as well.
 <!-- prettier-ignore-end -->

 ## Register the agent for diagnostic (`mc register-diagnostic`)